GoogleCloudPlatform/terraform-google-secured-data-warehouse/docs/secure-data-warehouse-on-foundation-3-0-0.md

 1. Check the build execution in `https://console.cloud.google.com/cloud-build/builds;region=<DEFAULT-REGION>?project=<CI/CD-PROJECT>`
 1. The CI/CD project and the default region are outputs of the bootstrap step.

-### 3-networks: Include environment step terraform service account in the restricted perimeter
+### 3-networks: Include environment step terraform service account in the restricted perimeter and fix firewall priority

 Environment step terraform service account needs to be added to the restricted VPC-SC perimeter because in the following step you will grant an additional role to the network service account only in the restricted shared VPC project.